shamchalase/movie-booking-app/README.md

 CineFlix is a cutting-edge online movie booking platform built using the MERN stack.
 It offers a seamless and responsive web experience, catering to a global audience with multi-language support powered by i18Next.
 The application integrates Stripe for secure and efficient payment processing, ensuring a smooth checkout experience for users.

-Frontend: React
+-Frontend: React
-Backend: Node.js, Express.js
+-Backend: Node.js, Express.js
-Database: MongoDB
+-Database: MongoDB
-Payment Gateway: Stripe
+-Payment Gateway: Stripe
-Internationalization: i18Next
+-Internationalization: i18Next
 CineFlix combines modern web technologies with a user-friendly interface, enabling movie enthusiasts to easily discover, book, and enjoy their favorite films hassle-free.

 - Movies:- Holidate, The Princess Switch, Road Dahl's The Witches